outofthisworld/reduxdecorator/README.md

             someVar:1
         }
 ```
-    Your initial redux store state will thus be:
+    Your initial redux store state with using the above reducer tree will be:
 ```javascript
         const state = {
             todoPortion:{